trapexit/mergerfs/README.md

 32bit versions are provided as there is some software which does not handle 64bit inodes well.

-While there is a risk of hash collision in tests of a couple million entries there were zero collisions.
+While there is a risk of hash collision in tests of a couple of million entries there were zero collisions.
 Unlike a typical filesystem FUSE filesystems can reuse inodes and not refer to the same entry.
 The internal identifier used to reference a file in FUSE is different from